instantOS/instantos.github.io/docs/gaming/gamebegin.md

 The solution is a tool called protontricks.
-It can be installed from the AUR and running it from a terminal brings up a window which lists all games along with their name, icon and ID. inside the ID folder there is a folder called pfx which is a normal wine prefix and contains the savegame at the same path where it would be on Windows.
+It can be installed from the AUR and running it from a terminal brings up a window which lists all games along with their name, icon and ID.
+Inside the ID folder there is a folder called pfx which is a normal wine prefix and contains the savegame at the same path where it would be on Windows.
 You can also add the pfx folder as a wine prefix to ludusavi to keep track of your save files.

 #### Proton